 Your journey is unique and needs to be treated as such.
 These steps are only a general guideline.
 Allison Huffman tailors her therapy to your specific needs.

-1. Don’t Rush Into Big Life Decisions or Hide In Denial
+- Don’t Rush Into Big Life Decisions or Hide In Denial

 You may feel overwhelmed by emotions or perhaps numb.
 You may feel an urge to escape.
 This can take the form of wanting to shut out the reality of the affair by way of denial or by wanting to “fix it” with dramatic life changes.
 Either choice from an emotional reactive place is ill advised.
-Working with a therapist can provide needed perspective and help you avoid making rash decisions that could harm you for a lifetime.
+Working with a therapist can provide needed perspective and help you avoid making rash decisions that could harm you for a lifetime. - Take Care of Yourself

 Whether you were the one who engaged in the affair or the one who found out about the betrayal, recovering will take time and emotional energy.
 The feelings will come like waves and you will need to engage in self-care to allow yourself to process these thoughts and emotions.
-A therapist can provide you specific techniques to move through this.
+A therapist can provide you specific techniques to move through this. - The Affair Must End

 If the couple decides to try to continue the marriage/committed relationship the individual who had the affair has to sever contact with the individual/individuals he/she had the affair with.
 Future accidental or unavoidable contact with this third party must be reported to their partner.
-Healing can only start when the affair is ended.
+Healing can only start when the affair is ended. - There Must Be Transparency

 There must be a level of transparency for a sense of emotional safety to reemerge.
 Being honest during this time period is imperative.
-Transparency includes discussing details of the affair and learning to be emotionally honest.
+Transparency includes discussing details of the affair and learning to be emotionally honest. - Rebuilding Trust

 During this time of deep-felt pain, building the courage to trust or love again can be difficult work.
 Building trust after infidelity involves many little steps and small moments.
-A therapist can help an individual or a couple create realistic expectations and provide effective tools during this process.
+A therapist can help an individual or a couple create realistic expectations and provide effective tools during this process. - Listen and Truly Hear Each Others Feelings

 If the couple wants to stay together, the next step is often opening up to hear your partner’s emotional truth and honoring it as valid even if it is not your truth.
-This can be challenging and emotionally exhausting, but the reward is renewing the connection with your partner.
+This can be challenging and emotionally exhausting, but the reward is renewing the connection with your partner. - Learn New Ways To Meet Your Partner’s Emotional Needs

 It is possible to cultivate your love and to improve your relationship beyond even where your relationship was previous to the affair.
 An affair is a symptom of a problem within an individual and within the relationship.
 This symptom does not justify infidelity.
 Now is the time to address these challenges and learn new therapeutic outlets and coping skills.

-Infidelity Healing To heal individually and/or as a couple after an affair involves a difficult and intricate process.
+To heal individually and/or as a couple after an affair involves a difficult and intricate process.
 If you live in Bellingham and need Infidelity Counseling consider a therapist with education and experience such as Allison Huffman LMFT to start the process today.